 The launch of "Buran" was carried out using a two-stage "Energia".
 After separation, the ship turned on its engines twice, gaining speed to the first cosmic speed and moving into orbit.
 The rocket was designed to accommodate a wide range of payloads, including super-heavy ones.

-In 1990–1993, work on the program was stopped due to funding cuts.
+In 1990–1993, work on the program was stopped due to reduced funding.
 The second "Buran" ship was never launched.
-The only flying copy was destroyed in 2002 after the collapse of the hangar roof at Baikonur.
+The only flying copy died in 2002 after the roof of the hangar at Baikonur collapsed.

 Read more materials: